Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 ### What does it mean to deploy our program?

 Deploying a program is the act of making a program publicly accessible on the internet through a URL.
 A program that is deployed is running on either a remote or local server.
 A server is basically a machine that is running a program waiting for requests.
-The server that your program is deployed on is running your program and once the URL that maps to your program is requested, the server is in charge of performing the specified actions that you want it to do based on the request URL that you provided.
+The server that your program is deployed on is running your program, and once the URL that maps to your program is requested, the server is in charge of performing whatever operations you programmed it to do!

 ### Why deploy a program?